w3cay/px2rem/README.md

 Or Settingss ➔ Packages ➔ Search for `px2rem`

 ## Options
-* `addMark:true`: Add origin pixel value like /* 100/75 */
+`addMark:true` Add origin pixel value like /* 100/75 */

-* `baseSize:75`: This will change the base size to convert px to rem
+`baseSize:75` This will change the base size to convert px to rem

-* `Precision:2`: The number of digits to the right of the decimal point
+`Precision:2` The number of digits to the right of the decimal point